mark-at-kenzan/hello-world/README.md

 mvn cobertura:cobertura
 ```

+### EclEmma

-Use the following command to run all unit tests without generating a report:
+Use the following command to run all unit tests and generate a report on test coverage (report is located in `/target/site/jacoco`):

 ```
-mvn test
+mvn package
 ```